 Marjory Kinnon provides careers guidance and support for pupils and parents in conjunction with the Careers Advisor in Hounslow 14-19 service and the West London Careers Hub.

-The school has a work related learning curriculum in KS4.
-The Gatsby benchmarks underpin the curriculum and provision.
-The school also runs a bespoke Careers Fair day, where pupils can find out about careers and fill in job applications and experience mock interviews.
+Additionally, the school runs a bespoke Careers Fair, where all pupils and parents can find out about different career sectors, fill in job applications and experience mock interviews.

-There are 2 main pathways for the pupils:
+There are 3 main pathways for the pupils post 16:

 Education and Training Providers